A Personal Note:

 When thinking about gut health, how do foods like pickles, bananas, oats, and eggs stack up?
 Let’s take a look.

 If you want to turn up the health powers of a cucumber, ferment it!
 When you pickle a cucumber, you are infusing it with probiotics.
 One thing to remember when buying pickles or making your own, choose pickles made in brine (salt and water) as opposed to vinegar.
 Commercial brands will list “live cultures” on the label.
 And if you like pickles for a healthy gut, you can naturally culture other vegetables such as green beans and carrots, too.

 Just remember though – one large dill pickle can contain 10 percent of your sodium needs for the day.

 Are bananas good for your gut health?

 Bananas are known to have the ability to restore health to the bacterial community in the gut and may reduce inflammation.
-Many “old wives” tales use the banana to help an upset stomach and that is because the banana helps to create a sense of harmony with the phyla.
+Many “old wives” tales use banana to help an upset stomach, and that is because bananas help to create a sense of harmony with the phyla.
 The phyla are the microbes in the bacterial community.
-Research has found that the high levels of magnesium and potassium found in the banana can reduce inflammation.
+Research has found that the high levels of magnesium and potassium found in bananas can reduce inflammation.

 Did you know that green bananas are an excellent prebiotic, as they contain high levels of a healthy fiber called resistant starch?